2care2teach4kids

 • Explorers Club

-Backpack: Tools for Implementation
+Backpack: Outdoor and Nature-Based Learning Tools for Implementation

 Most early care and education programs must follow state, county, and city regulations, regardless of the facility type, with each program type having its own set of rules (Minnesota Department of Human Services, 2025).